saikrishnavadali05/SSSSO-RR-District-Basic-Python-Training-June-2022/quiz/quiz_questions.md

 ### A Simple Quiz on Basics of Python Programming

-Time Duration
-> 15 minutes
-Number of Questions
+> Time Duration : 15 minutes, Number of Questions : 30
-> 30

 1. Provide the name of the person, from whom the python language got originated?
 (Short answer)